Personal Privacy Tips

 - Caregivers can present the card on behalf of the individual.

-- Request a low-voice or written confirmation method; suggest moving details to a side counter when possible.
+- Request a low-voice or written confirmation method and, when possible, suggest moving details to a side counter.

 Polite One-Line Scripts